nbertamoni/LoRa_GNURadio/README.md

 ## This is a LoRa implementation in GNU Radio 3.7

-**This implementation was made by EPFL Telecommunication lab and its available also here:**
+**This implementation was made by EPFL Telecommunication lab and it is available also here:**
 **https://www.epfl.ch/labs/tcl/resources-and-sw/lora-phy/**